Open today: 10:30 am–6 pm

 Alice Pratt Brown Director

 Adam D. Weinberg became the Alice Pratt Brown Director of the Whitney Museum in October 2003.
-During his tenure, the Whitney has presented major exhibitions on a range of artists, including William Eggleston, Yayoi Kusama, Sherrie Levine, Glenn Ligon, Gordon Matta-Clark, Georgia O’Keeffe, Ed Ruscha, and Jeff Koons; offered award-winning educational programs; and experienced dramatic growth in the permanent collection; and, in 2015, opened its new 220,000-square-foot building in the Meatpacking District.
+During his tenure, the Whitney has presented major exhibitions on a range of artists, including William Eggleston, Jeff Koons, Yayoi Kusama, Sherrie Levine, Glenn Ligon, Gordon Matta-Clark, Georgia O’Keeffe, and Ed Ruscha; offered award-winning educational programs; experienced dramatic growth in the permanent collection; and, in 2015, opened its new 220,000-square-foot building in the Meatpacking District.

 From 1999 to 2003, Weinberg was the Director of the Addison Gallery of American Art at Phillips Academy.
 Prior to that, he was Senior Curator and Curator of the Permanent Collection at the Whitney.
 In 1991, Weinberg became the Artistic and Program Director of the American Center in Paris.
 He first joined the Whitney in 1989 as Director of the Whitney at Equitable Center.
 Beginning in 1981, Weinberg served as Director of Education and Assistant Curator at the Walker Art Center.